you’ll learn pointers and suggestions to help you get the most out of

 During your session, together we will invite up whatever is most ready to be seen within you.
 I will show you how to bring awareness, compassion and love to the pain within you, giving it the loving attention it needs to unwind on its own, when it is ready to.

-I will also give you ways to continue and deepen your healing.
+In the session you'll also learn ways to continue and deepen your healing.